 2. Tell a story

-People love hearing a good story, and they tend to immerse themselves more when it’s relatable.
+People love hearing a good story and tend to immerse themselves more when it’s relatable.
 Great stories can help boost their focus and understanding of the points you’re trying to get across.

 Finding compelling stories that engage the audience and relate to the content can be challenging.
 As many people have different backgrounds, it’s not easy to find common ground and come up with something mesmerising to tell.